 Restaurante El Guanche is the best-reviewed restaurant in Masca and offers incredible views from the terrace.

-Hiking the Masca ravine all the way down to the ocean used to be a popular but (sometimes) dangerous activity in the area, which is why the trail is now closed!
+Hiking the Masca ravine all the way down to the ocean is now once again possible!

 How to get to Masca in Tenerife